zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 ### Enabling the use of PassTickets in the operating system

 This section applies to users who do not have PassTickets enabled in the system or those who need to define a PassTicket for a new APPLID.
-If you already have an APPLID that you will use to ... , skip to the section [Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service](#configuring-security-to-allow-zowe-api-gateway-to-generate-passtickets-for-an-api-service).
+If you already have an APPLID that you will use to define your API service, skip to the section [Configuring security to allow the Zowe API Gateway to generate PassTickets for an API service](#configuring-security-to-allow-zowe-api-gateway-to-generate-passtickets-for-an-api-service).

 :::tip
 To validate if a PassTicket is already defined, use the commands that correspond to your ESM.
 If the PassTicket is defined, the access of the zoweuser can be determined.